Does your dog suffer from yeast infections, ear infections, excessive scratching etc?

 Yeast Infections most commonly manifest in dogs as ear infections, itchy paws and other minor complaints.
 We say minor complaints but these can be very uncomfortable and painful for dogs and if your dog is prone to them it’s without a doubt worth taking them to the vets to be sure.
 However, through our years of being in the dog food industry we’ve found a few things which can really help with things like Yeast Infections.

 The first thing to do is reduce the amount of carbohydrates in the dog’s diet.
 Ingredients high in carbohydrates are things like rice, wheat, corn and white potato.
-These ingredients are very common in a lot of dog foods and if your dog is prone to ear infections or itches a lot it’s definitely worth trying a food with less (or none) of these ingredients.
+These ingredients are very common in a lot of dog foods and if your dog is prone to ear infections or scratches itself a lot, it’s definitely worth trying a food with less (or none) of these ingredients.
 You’ve got nothing to lose when trying this and there are plenty of very low carbohydrate and grain free foods readily available.

 All Kibble foods will contain some carbohydrates but some low quality foods will have rice or wheat as the main ingredient so the quality of the food can make a huge difference.
 The easiest way to make sure is to do what we’ve always advocated and turn over the packet and look at the ingredients.
 If one of these high carbohydrate ingredients is high up on the list of ingredients it could well be causing your dog’s issues.
 A great thing to remember for this is the higher the meat content of the food, the less percentage of the food there is remaining for carbohydrates.

-If however you feed your dog a raw diet there’s a much higher chance you’re food will be grain free.
-Raw foods with grain in do exist but there aren’t many and the vast majority will be grain free meaning ingredients high in carbohydrates like rice, wheat and white potato won’t be present.
+If however you feed your dog a raw diet there’s a much higher chance your food will be grain free.
+Raw foods with grain do exist but there aren’t many and the vast majority will be grain free meaning ingredients high in carbohydrates like rice, wheat and white potato won’t be present.
 In raw diets the main source of carbohydrates will be vegetables like butternut squash.